TroyLaPolice/European-Neolithic-Expansion/README.md

 }
 ```

 Movement here is implemented in two different ways depending on if you want a map or not.
-This is becuase individuals cant persist in the ocean.
+This is because individuals cant persist in the ocean.

 If the map is specified the individuals cant move to locations outside of the bounds of the map.
 They can potentially jump across the water (simulating water travel) to other land masses assuming it is not beyond their movement range, but they cannot stay in the ocean.